Specialist in School Psychology (S.S.P.) Major in School Psychology

 SPSY 5398.
 Alternative Evaluation, Intervention, and Student Outcomes.

-This course introduces students to the practice of curriculum based assessment in the context of a problem solving model of psychological services in the schools.
-Lectures, assignments, and activities develop competencies in the areas of non-traditional assessment, development of academic interventions, and the evaluation of student outcomes.
+This course introduces students to curriculum-based assessment and multi-tiered intervention within a problem-solving model.
+It also introduces students to the theory and techniques of school-based program evaluation.
+A variety of instructional and assessment methods are used, including lectures, small and large group discussions and activities, assignments, and field-based activities.
+These techniques are designed to develop competencies in the areas of curriculum-based assessment, development of academic and behavioral interventions, and the evaluation of student outcomes and programs.
 Prerequisite: SPSY 5387 with a grade of “B” or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.